jbenavidez/rag-ai-agent/README.md

  ## Setup and Running the Project
 ### 1. Start services

-Start all services using Docker Compose:
+Start all services using Docker Compose --> from the project folder, run the following command:

 ```bash
 make up_build